Week of Feb. 11-17, 2018

-This week we observe Valentine's Day, a time for celebrating the universal emotion of love.
+This week we observe St. Valentine's day, a time for celebrating the universal emotion of love.
 And nowhere is love more represented at this time of year than in the starry heavens.

-Ask any stargazer about this and most will mention Venus; after all, she is named for the ancient Roman goddess of love and beauty, while the ancient Greeks knew her as Aphrodite and the Babylonians as Ishtar.
-But I'll bet few modern sky watchers would even think to associate romance with the burly hunter Orion, and yet he's the "star" of our story today.
+Ask any stargazer about this and most will mention Venus, sparkling in the western sky at sunset.
+After all, she is named for the ancient Roman goddess of love and beauty, while the ancient Greeks knew her as Aphrodite and the Babylonians as Ishtar.
+I'll bet few modern sky watchers would even think to associate romance with the burly hunter Orion, and yet he's the star of our story today.

-Though we know of several mythological stories about Orion, one thing is consistent throughout them all: He was a real dog.
-No one enjoyed chasing women more than Orion, and he relentlessly pursued all the sisters of the Pleiades, as well as those of the Hyades — none of whom wanted anything to do with him.
+Of the several mythological stories we know about Orion, one thing is consistent: He was a real dog.
+No one enjoyed chasing the ladies more, and he relentlessly pursued all the sisters of the Pleiades, as well as those of the Hyades — none of whom wanted anything to do with him.

-After winning the love of the huntress Artemis (goddess of the hunt and the moon), her overly protective brother Apollo sent a scorpion to sting and kill Orion, but the plan failed.
-Apollo instead tricked Artemis into fatally shooting Orion with an arrow.
+After winning the love of the huntress Artemis (goddess of the hunt and the moon), her overly protective brother, Apollo, sent a scorpion to sting and kill Orion, but the plan failed.
+So Apollo instead tricked Artemis into fatally shooting Orion with an arrow.

 This week, stargazers can find all these characters in the nighttime sky.
-Orion is outlined by an hourglass shape, its two northernmost stars form his shoulders while those on the southern end form his knees.
-In the middle appears a line of three equally bright stars forming his belt from which hangs his sword ... or so they tell us.
+Orion is outlined by an hourglass shape, its two northernmost stars forming his shoulders while those on the southern end form his knees.
+In the middle appears a line of three equally bright stars forming his belt, and from it hangs his sword ... or so they tell us.

-By following his three belt stars westward, you will soon encounter the bright star Aldebaran and the V-shaped Hyades and, eventually, the delicate shimmering Pleiades star cluster.
-This Valentine's Day, the light of Jupiter (Zeus in Greek mythology) shines brightly between them, as if watching and protecting them from Orion's eternal lust.
+By following his three belt stars westward you will soon encounter the bright star Aldebaran, the V-shaped Hyades and, eventually, the delicate shimmering Pleiades star cluster.
+And, at least this Valentine's Day, the light of Jupiter (Zeus in Greek mythology) shines brightly between them, as if watching and protecting them from Orion's eternal lust.

-Follow Orion's belt stars in the opposite direction and you'll find Sirius, the brightest star in all the heavens and a diamond in the collar of Canis Major, Orion's great hunting dog.
+Follow Orion's belt stars in the opposite direction and you'll find Sirius, the brightest star in all the heavens, and a diamond in the collar of his great hunting dog Canis Major.
 Canis Minor appears as a tiny star grouping to its northeast.